Yapeyú, Corrientes: Etymology

 The word Yapeyú comes from the Guaraní language and means "ripe fruit"; in other times, it was also the name of the river that is called today Guaviraví.
 Presbyter Eduardo J. Maldonado considers it a combination of the guaraní words "Yaye" ("The place where") and "Peyú" ("blowing of the wind").
 Under this perspective, "Yapeyú" would mean in guaraní language "The place where the wind blows".

 History

 The town was founded on December 4, 1626 by the Jesuit Pedro Romero, who gave it the name Villa de Nuestra Señora de los Santos Reyes Magos y Yapeyú.
 The town was one of the 30 missions established at the beginning of the 17th century that were destroyed in 1817 by the Portuguese army.
-The city was later rebuilt, and the ruins of the little fortress, which at the end of the 18th century had been the home of Lt.
+The town was later rebuilt, and the ruins of the little fortress, which by the end of the 18th century had been the home of Lt.
 Juan de San Martín and his wife, Gregoria Matorras, were preserved.